~Meet The Spinning Pen Writers and Contributors~

 Hey, I’m Nova.

 Writing is one of my great loves because I can do it anywhere in the world.
-Others know me as an idealistic vagabond who has lived in seven countries, & journeyed to countless.
+I’m a helpless nomad and culture nerd who has lived in seven countries, & journeyed to countless.
 I presently live in China with my amazingly talented husband and two cute kiddos.

 I mainly write YA.
 I love stories.
 They change us.
 They make us brave.

-Are you a reader or writer?
-I’d love to hear from you.
+Reader or writer, I’d love to hear from you.
 I cover book reviews and Author Interviews so if you want to be interviewed or share a book review contact me: at: firstname.lastname@example.org or visit me on my website or chat with me on twitter!

 Can dance, Kansas, canned ice, can do, can can, China… these seemingly unrelated words have one common theme.
 They’re my name.